 - Mindful Eating

-Food is to be enjoyed, and that is what mindful eating is all about.
 Not only is food meant to be enjoyed, but it’s also there to help nourish your body and give it what it needs to function.
 Try and choose whole foods that you can eat in their natural state.
-During our busy working days and/or rushing in between shopping trips, family, and work holiday events, we must learn to hit the pause button during your meals and take time to enjoy your delicious food!
+During our busy working days and/or rushing in between shopping trips, family, and work holiday events, we must learn to hit the pause button during our meals and take the time to enjoy your delicious food!
 If you want to keep to those fitness goals, remember to pace yourself, select smaller portions, and eat slower.

-We hope these tips help you stay on track this holiday season and allow you to focus on the most important part of the holidays — relaxing and enjoying the festivities with your family and friends.
+We hope these tips help you stay on track this holiday season and allow you to focus on the most important part of the holidays — relaxing and enjoying the festivities with family and friends.
 If you don’t have time to go to the gym, make it a point to work out at home using our Virtual Group Fitness platform.
 Choose from a variety of live-streaming classes or pre-recorded on-demand classes.

 Want to get your goals on track before the holiday indulgences begin?

-Join now or purchase a Personal Training, Pilates, or Aquatics package to start your fitness journey.
+Join now or purchase a Personal Training, Pilates Reformer, or Aquatics package to start your fitness journey.

 Mask wearing during exercise is a new experience.
 Give yourself some time to acclimate, and be sure to speak with our trained staff to learn a few tips to help you with the process.
 If you are still struggling with wearing a mask while doing cardio or another...